CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 Note that the metadata description does not go into detail on what entrypoints/endpoints are used and is not a substitute for a full API specification.
-Multiple input and output types may be specified but there precisely relation is not captured.
+Multiple input and output types may be specified but their precisely relation is not captured.

 For the data types, the use of the following types available in schema.org is *RECOMMENDED*: